POLAR-RESEARCH-INFRASTRUCTURE-NETWORK/jupyter-notebooks/README.md

 Python is widely recognized as a universal language in the scientific community.
 It's the preferred choice for data analysis, visualization, and scientific computing.

-# How to create OCEAN ICE Book?
+# How to create POLARIN Book?

 # Every chapter is a file.
 Jupyter Book is versatile in terms of input content